 With our College Advising team's support, students in the eleventh grade prepare their college application materials.
-They work closely with their counselor to refine a list of colleges and universities best suited to their interests and career aspirations.
+They work closely with their counselor to refine a college and universities list best suited to their interests and career aspirations.
 Students also work to find shadowing and internship opportunities in fields they may wish to pursue.

 Eleventh-grade students begin the year by visiting various college campuses as a part of their class college trip.
 As they tour large universities, small liberal arts colleges and a mixture in between, they begin to develop preferences for what they want in their own college experience.
 The tours create a great learning environment, showing students how to explore academic options and find their "right fit" institution.

-Traditions like Homecoming, ArtsFest SportsFest and Junior/Senior Banquet get the juniors ready to take on their senior year on campus.
+Traditions like Homecoming, ArtsFest SportsFest and Junior/Senior Banquet prepare our eleventh-grade students for their senior year.

 The twelfth-grade year for Lausanne students is an eventful year of closure and anticipation.
 Students are balancing the demands of the college application process with final preparations for their culminating IB assessments.
 Those in the IB Diploma Programme are completing their essays, which culminate many years of hard work.

-Twelfth graders benefit from the previous three years of personalized attention and the relationships forged with the college advisors as they complete their college applications and ultimately make decisions on the university to attend.
+Twelfth graders benefit from the previous three years of personalized attention and the relationships forged with the college advisors.
+They complete their college applications and ultimately make decisions on the university to attend.
 Students and parents meet 1-on-1 at the beginning of twelfth grade to create a targeted and personalized college application list based on their academic profile, personal goals and professional plans.
 Together, they review application deadlines and identify potential scholarship opportunities.

 Seniors also attend the College Application Bootcamp held in the fall to learn tips and best practices for filling out the applications.
 The students participate in weekly group college advising sessions in the fall during advisory and prepare for college and scholarship interviews by participating in individualized mock interview sessions.

-Some Senior traditions include Senior Send-Off, Freshmen/Senior Appreciation Week, Junior/Senior Banquet, Senior T-Shirt Walk-Through and Senior Run-Through.
+Prom and Graduation are just two of the many annual events celebrating Lynx's work throughout their years on campus.
+Some other senior traditions include Senior Send-Off, Freshmen/Senior Appreciation Week, Junior/Senior Banquet, Senior T-Shirt Walk-Through and Senior Run-Through.